Today, it’s Google. Tomorrow, you can expect attackers to attempt this on every 2FA platform that uses some kind of single sign-on.

 Users should be educated to be mindful of emails that take them to any kind of logon page on the web.
 Just because they are prompted to authenticate, doesn’t mean they just blindly should.
 Ongoing Security Awareness Training can help users stay current with attack trends, methods, and techniques used, empowering them to know when they see something that just isn’t right, and how to avoid falling for even the most realistic scams that capture 2FA.

-12+ Ways to Hack Two-Factor Authentication Whitepaper
+12+ Ways to Hack Two-Factor Authentication eBook

 All multi-factor authentication (MFA) mechanisms can be compromised, and in some cases, it's as simple as sending a traditional phishing email.
 Want to know how to defend against MFA hacks?
-This whitepaper covers over a dozen different ways to hack various types of MFA and how to defend against those attacks.
+This ebook covers over a dozen different ways to hack various types of MFA and how to defend against those attacks.
 You will learn more about:

 - Two-factor authentication basics